enkidevs/curriculum/web/html/forms-ii/radio-buttons-iii.md

   - '[HTML Radio Button](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/radio){documentation}'

 ---
-# Radio Buttons (Part 3)
+# Default Values for Radio Buttons
 ---
 ## Content

-Additionally, if you want your form with radio buttons to have a default value, you should add the `checked` attribute.
+If you want your form with radio buttons to have a default value, you should add the `checked` attribute.

 Same example with `checked` added:
 ```html